 You use apps for everything from quiz nights with your friends to social media, so why not take advantage of them for saving money too?
 Get on your app store and look for any apps that might help you to improve your budget.
 There are plenty of tools that can help you to accelerate your path towards your goals with things like motivational tips and advice.

 Remember that some banks have their own apps too.
-If your bank is one of the few that are going digitally savvy, consider signing up for the app.
-It might help you to keep track of your purchases, and avoid falling into your overdraft.
+If your bank is one of the few going digitally savvy, consider signing up for the app.
+It might help you to keep track of your purchases and avoid falling into your overdraft.
 Tracking your money is often one of the most important parts of budgeting.« Could Reaching Your Savings Goals Be Easier than You Thought?
 How to Budget on a Variable Income »